WSU-CS-3230-Brown/AssignmentInstructions/assignments/Assignment6.md

 > IMPORTANT: Make sure you separate the controller methods into 2 classes, `NumberController` and `StringController`.
 This will require some refactoring.

 See Example below of use of the `TabPane` with multiple fxml files.
 Note the `fx:controller` tags in each file.
 You will notice that there are actually 3 controllers.
 The MainController may or may not need any event handlers in it unless you want to share some elements between the tabs.
+Also note the `source` attribute in the `Tab` objects.
+This is how you'll reference your other fxml files.

 ## Main fxml file ##